KeeganCorrigan/qs_fs_redo/README.md

 * `http://localhost:8080/` to run your application.

-You will need to make sure that your Quantified Self API is also running at `http://localhost:3000`

 ## GitHub Pages Setup

 This site will be served from GitHub Pages in production.